Upload Your Exhibits. Get the Affirmation Back.

 One Wrong Exhibit Reference and the Motion Fails

-When you are mapping 29 exhibits to 98 paragraphs, the risk is not legal error.
-It is leaving the old plaintiff's name in paragraph 14.
-It is citing Exhibit “G” when you meant Exhibit “H.” It is a date on page 12 that came from the last case you copied from.
+Mapping 29 exhibits to 98 paragraphs, the risk is not legal error.
+It is the old plaintiff's name in paragraph 14.
+It is Exhibit “G” when you meant Exhibit “H.” It is a date on page 12 that came from the last case you copied from.

 Every Citation Is Auditable